ricott/homey-com.volvocars/README.txt

 - Schedule charging (only for PHEVs)
 - Start charging / override scheduled charging (only for PHEVs)

-For more information about the app and the possibility to get support please visit the forum link below.
+For more information about the app and the possibility to get support please visit the forum link in section below.

-Disclaimer
-Use this app at your own risk.
-The authors do not guaranteed the proper functioning of this app.
-This app attempts to use the same APIs used by the official Volvo On Call mobile app.
-However, use of this app may cause unexpected damage for which nobody but you are responsible.
-Use of these functions can change the settings on your car and may have negative consequences such as (but not limited to) starting the parking heater and unlocking your car.